-Click on the PDF below to view the important information for the 2016 IIE National Conference, hosted by University of Waterloo!
+Click on the PDF below to view the important information for the 2018 IISE National Conference, hosted by the University of Windsor!

 While the general theme will be to discuss various topics affecting the domain of Industrial Engineering, and displaying the various opportunities that IE students are offered, a specific theme is chosen every year by the hosting University.
 This years theme is “Envision.
 Empower.
 Engineer”.

 Four competitions play a pivotal role in the conference.
 This is where universities are offered the opportunity to show their abilities in various fields to professionals, and for students to share their ideas with their colleagues.

 In this competition, students present a technical paper that they have written in advance or that they have presented for a university project.
 The most recent undergraduate student research is demonstrated here.
 The winner of this competition will proceed to compete at a North American-wide competition.

 The theoretical competition is the opportunity for universities to expose the academic knowledge acquired by their students.
 Teams of four students compete against each other by completing a two and a half hour exam.

 In the consulting-case competition, teams of four students will be given two days to solve a practical, sometimes real life problem from industry.
 It is presented in front of a panel of judges, and/or sponsor representatives.

 Using ARENA software, teams of three students will prepare a model in advance for presentation during the conference.
 A slight change in the scenario will be exposed in the beginning of the conference requiring the teams to respond accordingly.